Walkie Stacker & Electric Pallet Jack Certificate

 The same argument applies to any external trainer whether accredited by Competenz or not.
 There's nothing in law that stops you doing the competency training in-house.
 The Approved Code of Practice has a set of recommendations, but they are only guidelines.

 So why is in-house training better than using an external trainer?
 The Health and Safety at Work Act 2015 allows you to comply with the Act in the way that is best suited to your company's requirements, as long as the method doesn't deliver a worse health and safety outcome than the recommendations in the Code.
 Online learning is more in-depth, more inclusive with our translations and audio recordings, and can be repeated as many times as is necessary to gain understanding.
 Doing internal practical assessments on your own machines and in your own working environment gives you an understanding of your operators’ skill levels and allows for ongoing monitoring.
-If you send them out for training you don’t see what they are learning or get a benchmark for their measuring their operating skills on a day to day basis.
+If you send them out for training you don’t see what they are learning or get a benchmark for their measuring their operating skills on a day-to-day basis.

 The practical checklist is straightforward to follow and tests the operator's competence on the day of the assessment.